Emiklad24/japtini-frontend/README.md

-# Consultant Management System Front-End
+# Japtini E-commerce Front-End

-The Web Frontend for the consultant management system
+The Web Frontend for the Japtini front-end

 ## Project Code Libraries